DavidZirinsky/DavidZirinsky/README.md

 ### Howdy

-My name is David Zirinsky and thanks for looking at my profile!
-Professionally I write code for high speed applications.
+Hi, I'm David Zirinsky!
+Thanks for stopping by my profile.
+Professionally, I specialize in writing code for high-performance applications.

-In my free time, when I'm not sleeping, I enjoy Android development.
-Below are a few links to my published projects.
+When I'm not working (or sleeping!), I enjoy diving into various development projects, including Android apps.
+Below are a few links to some of my published projects.

-I hope you find them interesting!
+I hope you find them intriguing!